PTB-SR/ocdb/docs/deploying.rst

     git checkout stable docs/changelog.rst

 and commit the changes.
-Typically, a generic commit message such as "Post-commit" will be used.
+Typically, a generic commit message such as "Post-release" will be used.